MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-prepare.md

 # Get the user principal name of the current user
 if [ -z $userPrincipalName ]; then
-  echo "Retrieving the user principal name of the current user from the [$tenantId] Azure AD tenant..." userPrincipalName=$(az account show \
+  echo "Retrieving the user principal name of the current user from the [$tenantId] Microsoft Entra ID tenant..." userPrincipalName=$(az account show \
     --query user.name \
     --output tsv \
     --only-show-errors)
   if [[ -n $userPrincipalName ]]; then
-    echo "[$userPrincipalName] user principal name successfully retrieved from the [$tenantId] Azure AD tenant" else
+    echo "[$userPrincipalName] user principal name successfully retrieved from the [$tenantId] Microsoft Entra ID tenant" else
-    echo "Failed to retrieve the user principal name of the current user from the [$tenantId] Azure AD tenant" exit fi fi
+    echo "Failed to retrieve the user principal name of the current user from the [$tenantId] Microsoft Entra ID tenant" exit fi fi

-# Retrieve the objectId of the user in the Azure AD tenant used by AKS for user authentication
+# Retrieve the objectId of the user in the Microsoft Entra ID tenant used by AKS for user authentication
-echo "Retrieving the objectId of the [$userPrincipalName] user principal name from the [$tenantId] Azure AD tenant..." userObjectId=$(az ad user show \
+echo "Retrieving the objectId of the [$userPrincipalName] user principal name from the [$tenantId] Microsoft Entra ID tenant..." userObjectId=$(az ad user show \
   --id $userPrincipalName \
   --query id \